jrjackso/gitrdun/README.md

 }
 ```

-NOTE: If no "paths" node is specified for a repo, the entire repo will by kept
+NOTE: If no "paths" node is specified for a repo, the entire repo will be kept